esper-io/dev-docs/docs/home/console.md

 <img src="./assets/NewConsole/GPlayUpgrade.png" alt="alt text" style="max-width:200px;"/>

 Typically (but not always) you will need to resolve permission for Esper to modify your device's System settings.
-To do so, touch or click on **RESOLVE** to open up the Android System settings app to provide the permission.
+To do so, touch or click on **RESOLVE** to open up the Android System settings app to provide the necessary permissions.

 <img src="./assets/NewConsole/ResolveAppPermission.png" alt="alt text" style="max-width:200px;"/>

-You are taken to the Can modify system settings screen where you will see a list of apps that have been granted or are requesting permission to modify system settings - you will see Esper Device Management currently set to No or Not allowed.
+You are then taken to the 'Can modify system settings,' screen where you will see a list of apps that have been granted or are requesting permission to modify system settings - you will see Esper Device Management currently set to 'No' or 'Not Allowed.'
 Touch or click on **Esper Device Management**.

 <img src="./assets/NewConsole/ModifySettingsEDMNO.png" alt="alt text" style="max-width:200px;"/>